-- 3.15.1 To develop, any other policy (other than those policy documents reserved to the full Council) within the remit of the portfolio and without prejudice to the generality of the foregoing to develop. - 3.15.2 To consider and recommend policies regarding transport, including the powers contained in the LG(MP)A 1978 in relation to hackney carriage and private hire licensing vehicles, but save those other functions in respect of hackney carriage and private hire vehicles delegated to the Licensing and Appeals Committee. - 3.15.3 To consider and recommend Anti-Social Behaviour Strategy and action plan; - 3.15.4 To consider and recommend community safety policies as may be needed from time to time to ensure the safety of the population. - 3.15.5 To consider, recommend and monitor the implementation of safeguarding and violence, serious violence and domestic violence policies and sanctuary scheme. - 3.15.6 To consider and recommend the adoption of Local Strategic Partnership strategies and policies.
+- 3.15.1 To develop, any other policy (other than those policy documents reserved to the full Council) within the remit of the portfolio and without prejudice to the generality of the foregoing to develop. - 3.15.2 To consider and recommend policies regarding transport, save those functions in respect of hackney carriage and private hire vehicles delegated to the Licensing and Appeals Committee. - 3.15.3 To consider and recommend Anti-Social Behaviour Strategy and action plan; - 3.15.4 To consider and recommend community safety policies as may be needed from time to time to ensure the safety of the population. - 3.15.5 To consider, recommend and monitor the implementation of safeguarding and violence, serious violence and domestic violence policies and sanctuary scheme. - 3.15.6 To consider and recommend the adoption of Local Strategic Partnership strategies and policies. - 3.15.7 To consider and recommend Public protection strategies.

-- 3.15.7 To consider and recommend Public protection strategies. - 3.15.8 To consider and recommend the adoption of strategies and policies arising from the Anti-Social Behaviour, Crime and Policing Act 2014 including public space protection orders and fixed penalty notices and powers introduced by any subsequent legislation which offers tools and measures to regulate undesirable activity and behaviour. - 3.15.9 To consider and recommend the adoption of Policies under the Scrap Metal Dealers Act 2013. - 3.15.10 To consider and recommend enforcement under the Sunday Trading Act 1994. - 3.15.11 To receive reports in relation to Nottinghamshire Police and Crime Panel. - 3.15.12 To consider and recommend applications for vehicle operator's licences required for the Council's business. - 3.15.13 To consider and recommend authorising objections to vehicle operator licence applications made by third parties.
+- 3.15.8 To consider and recommend the adoption of strategies and policies arising from the Anti-Social Behaviour, Crime and Policing Act 2014 including public space protection orders and fixed penalty notices and powers introduced by any subsequent legislation which offers tools and measures to regulate undesirable activity and behaviour. - 3.15.9 To consider and recommend the adoption of Policies under the Scrap Metal Dealers Act 2013. - 3.15.10 To consider and recommend enforcement under the Sunday Trading Act 1994. - 3.15.11 To receive reports in relation to Nottinghamshire Police and Crime Panel. - 3.15.12 To consider and recommend applications for vehicle operator's licences required for the Council's business. - 3.15.13 To consider and recommend authorising objections to vehicle operator licence applications made by third parties.